bcoles/kasld/README.md

 * **Confinement** — a namespace or seccomp sandbox that masks `/proc` oracles or blocks syscalls, narrowing what any privilege level observes.

+The three axes gate each leak source independently — so more privilege is not a superset of less: configuration can deny a source to root, and side channels bypass the sysctls entirely. [docs/usage.md](docs/usage.md#vantage) has a leak-source-by-gate matrix showing which axis controls each source.

 KASLD assumes few privileges by default and opportunistically uses whatever the vantage grants.
 The reported *guaranteed* window never depends on
 privilege: elevated access or a weak configuration can widen what is